Phil Gould (rugby league): Coaching director

 During Ricky Stuart's tenure as coach at the Sydney Roosters Gould filled a role as Coaching Director at the club.

 In May 2011, it was announced that Gould would take up the role of General Manager with the Penrith Panthers.
 The role was said by club chairman Don Feltis to include direct involvement in all aspects of the football club management particularly the coaching and team support operation.
 He left the club in 2019.
+During his time at Penrith, Gould stated that it would be a five-year plan in order to turn the clubs fortunes around.

 On 6 September 2019 it was announced that Phil Gould had joined the St. George Illawarra club as part of the end of season review and would take up a permanent spot at the club in 2020 He would not end up fulfilling this role.

 In August 2020, Gould was announced to be joining the New Zealand Warriors as a club-wide consultant.

-It was announced on July 16th, 2021 that Phil Gould had been released from his official role with the Warriors to become the General Manager of the Canterbury Bulldogs., Gould would continue to have a link with the Warriors to provide assistance to their pathways staff.
+It was announced on July 16, 2021, that Phil Gould had been released from his official role with the Warriors to become the General Manager of the Canterbury-Bankstown Bulldogs.
+Gould would continue to have a link with the Warriors to provide assistance to their pathways staff.

+On 2 May 2024, Gould was fined $20,000 and given a breach notice by the NRL following comments he made around the state of the game and refereeing decisions.

+In the 2025 NRL season, Gould came under scrutiny by sections of the media and by supporters for the recruitment of Wests Tigers player Lachlan Galvin.
+Gould initially told the media that he had never spoken to Galvin and that the club had no interest in signing him but later announced his signature weeks afterwards.
+Galvin's inclusion in the squad was reported to have caused disharmony as he had been earmarked to take over from starting halfback Toby Sexton with Sexton being demoted to the interchange bench or out of the team.
+Some sections of the media labelled this the "Galvin Effect" as after Galvin's inclusion of the team was confirmed, the club slid from first on the table to fourth before being eliminated from the finals in straight sets.

 Commentary

-Gould currently works as an expert for Channel 9 and Triple M radio during rugby league telecasts, including NRL, State of Origin and International football contests.
+Gould currently works as an expert for Channel 9 and Triple M radio during rugby league telecasts, including NRL, State of Origin and International rugby league contests.
 He also does a weekly podcast called ‘Six Tackles with Gus’ co-hosted by Mathew Thompson.
 He also writes for the Sydney Morning Herald.
-He is considered controversial within rugby league fan circles for his blunt opinions about the playing and administration of the game.
-Many of his repetitious commentary catchphrases are used to criticise refereeing decisions: they include "dear oh dear oh dear", "no no no no no",.
+He is considered controversial within rugby league fan circles for his blunt opinions about the playing and administration of the game, as well as his catchphrases including "dear oh dear oh dear", "no no no no no" and "let the ball bounce, you invite disappointment into your life".